FGasper/gawk-web/README.md

 ## Notes

+- Be sure to initialize the submodules (e.g., `git clone --recurse-submodules`) when cloning this repository.

 - This build optimizes for ease of use by packing the WebAssembly into the JavaScript file.
 You can shrink the output significantly by removing the `SINGLE_FILE` flag from the build (see the Makefile).
 You’ll need to